tars0x9752/home/README.md

   - `sh <(curl -L https://nixos.org/nix/install) --daemon`
 - `nix flake clone github:tars0x9752/home --dest <DIR_NAME>` to clone this repo. then `cd <DIR_NAME>`
   - Since this repository is a flake, you don't even need `git` to clone.
 Though if you prefer git command, you can do `git clone` instead.
-- `nix develop -c install` to install home-manager itself and apply the home configuration
+- `nix develop -c dev:install` to install home-manager itself and apply the home configuration
 - `reboot`

 ## Utility commands